Code-Screen/Code-Screen.github.io/docs/creating-custom-wordpress-assessments.md

 # Creating Custom WordPress Assessments
 CodeScreen allows you to add your own assessment and send it to candidates.</br></br>
-To begin, log on to [CodeScreen](https://app.codescreen.com/#/login), click <strong>Add new test</strong>, and select <strong>Custom test</strong>.</br>
+To begin, log on to [CodeScreen](https://app.codescreen.com/#/login), click <strong>Add new assessment</strong>, and select <strong>Custom assessment</strong>.</br>

-You can then add the description of your test, choose <strong>WordPress</strong> from the drop-down list of available full-stack languages, and set the time limit for the test.</br>
+You can then add the description of your assessment, choose <strong>WordPress</strong> from the drop-down list of available full-stack languages, and set the time limit for the assessment.</br>

 Once you click <strong>Publish</strong>, a private GitHub repository will be created in the CodeScreen account, and you will be given access.
-This repository will contain a skeleton <strong>WordPress</strong> project, and the README will contain the description of the test that you added during the setup.</br></br>
+This repository will contain a skeleton <strong>WordPress</strong> project, and the README will contain the description of the assessment that you added during the setup.</br></br>

 <figure>
   <figcaption style="font-style: italic;">Example custom WordPress assessment GitHub repository:</figcaption>